-There are basically four types of inspection a meat processor can operate under:
+There are four types of inspection a meat processor can operate under, or some combination thereof:

 The United States Department of Agriculture's Food Safety and Inspection Service (USDA FSIS) is responsible for this type of inspection.
 Federally inspected products can be shipped over state lines (interstate commerce) and internationally to many countries.
 Federal inspection requires a HACCP plan, SSOPs, daily inspection of processing facilities, and, if the plant slaughters livestock, antemortem and postmortem inspection of every animal.
 As of 2013, all inspected plants must also have a recall plan in place.

 State inspection is required by law to be "at least equal to" federal inspection in terms of regulatory rigor.
 However, state inspected meat and poultry products cannot be sold across state lines (restricted to intrastate commerce) unless the state and the plant both participate in the new Cooperative Interstate Shipment program (see below).

 Twenty-seven states offer state meat inspection programs in the U.S. USDA FSIS maintains a listing of these programs.
 Only 25 of these states offer state poultry inspection in addition to red meat inspection.

 A NMPAN webinar, presented in collaboration with USDA's Food Safety and Inspection Service.

 Date: February 4, 2014

 The Cooperative Interstate Shipment Program, authorized by the 2008 Farm Bill and launched by USDA-FSIS in 2012, allows state-inspected meats from qualifying plants to be shipped across state lines.
 The goal of the program is to expand market opportunities for small meat and poultry processors.